FelixHohne/phylo-lib/README.md

-# A OCaml Phylogenetic Tree Library for Phylo-Lib-Web
+# An OCaml Phylogenetic Tree Library for Phylo-Lib-Web

 ### Spring 2020
 ### by Shiyuan Huang, Felix Hohne, and Vaishnavi Gupta